 Certain counties, such as Milwaukee, do not turn over discovery materials until after the preliminary hearing.
-Other counties turn over discovery materials as early as they’ve been demanded.
+Other counties turn over discovery materials once the criminal defense attorney files the demand.

 Section 971.23 of the Wisconsin Statutes discusses what must be turned over by each side.